Iowa State Cyclones football: Matt Campbell era (2016–2025)

 Featuring Quarterback Brock Purdy, and All-American Running Back Breece Hall, the 2020 season was one of the most successful seasons in Cyclones history.
 Despite losing their season opener to the Louisiana Ragin' Cajuns from the Sun Belt Conference, they recovered quickly and defeated No. 18 Oklahoma two weeks later in Ames.
 Two weeks later, the No. 17 Cyclones lost to No. 6 Oklahoma State 24–21 in Stillwater.
 This would be their only conference loss for the season, as they went on to win the rest of their regular season games and clinched a spot in their first-ever Big 12 Championship Game, a rematch with No. 10 Oklahoma.
 At the time of the Big 12 Championship Game, the Cyclones were ranked No. 6 in the College Football Playoff rankings, their highest CFP ranking ever.
 Although the Cyclones lost this game 27–21, they were invited to the Fiesta Bowl, where they defeated the No. 25 Oregon Ducks 34–17 in their first-ever New Year's Six bowl game.
 After the season ended, the Cyclones finished ranked No. 9 in both the AP and Coaches Poll, their highest final ranking ever.
 On February 8, 2021, Campbell and Iowa State agreed to a contract extension through 2028.

 In 2023, the Cyclones team became embroiled in an illegal sports-betting scandal.

 Both defensive lineman Isaiah Lee and the Cyclones’ leading rusher for the 2022 season Jirehl Brock were charged following an investigation into illegal sports betting, and they subsequently left the team.

 Three other players charged in the investigation were quarterback Hunter Dekkers, offensive lineman Jacob Remsburg and tight end DeShawn Hanika all of which remained on the team roster, with Remsburg being the only to play again for the Cyclones.
 Despite the scandal, the Cyclones were able to finish with a winning record and a trip to a bowl game after being led by newly starting quarterback Rocco Becht and first year offensive coordinator Nathan Scheelhaase.

+In 2024 the Cyclones offence featured Jaylin Noel and Jayden Higgins, combining for 17 touchdowns.
+They tied the best start in school history, including a 20-19 upset over No. 21 Iowa.
+They then lost two straight to Texas Tech and Kansas, but won their last 3, granting them a spot in the Big 12 championship against eventual playoff contender Arizona State.
+They lost 19-45, with starting running back Abu Sama III fumbling twice.
+They ended the season with a win against No. 13 Miami 42-41 in the Pop-Tarts bowl.